 - 4.1.
-Number of computer security incidents14 reported to agency Security Operations Centers or other appropriate agency resource this quarter (please also update the fiscal year total).
-(US-CERT Federal Incident Notification Guidelines) - 4.1.1.
-Number of computer security incidents reported to US-CERT this quarter. - 4.1.2.
 Mean time for the organization to detect system intrusion or compromise over the prior 12 months (past 365 days).
 Please include time and units (seconds, minutes, hours, days).
-If not applicable, please note one of the following: "Not applicable; no intrusions or compromises", "Not applicable; capability to measure does not exist", "Not applicable; capability exists but is not sufficiently mature." - 4.1.3.
+If not applicable, please note one of the following: "Not applicable; no intrusions or compromises", "Not applicable; capability to measure does not exist", "Not applicable; capability exists but is not sufficiently mature." - 4.1.1.
 Mean time for the organization to contain a system intrusion or compromise after detection over the prior 12 months (past 365 days).
 Please include time and units (seconds, minutes, hours, days).
 If not applicable, please note one of the following: "Not applicable; no intrusions or compromises", "Not applicable; capability to measure does not exist", "Not applicable; capability exists but is not sufficiently mature." - 4.2.
 Percent (%) of the organization's network covered by an automated mechanism to assist in the tracking of security incidents and the collection and analysis of incident information.
 (NIST SP 800-53r4 IR-5(1), NIST SP 800-61) - 4.3.
-Number of HVA systems covered by a capability that can automatically disable the system or relevant asset upon the detection of a given security violation or vulnerability15 NIST SP 800-53r4 IR-4(2).
+Number of HVA systems covered by a capability that can dynamically reconfigure and/or automatically disable the system or relevant asset upon the detection of a given security violation or vulnerability14 NIST SP 800-53r4, IR-4(2), IR-4(5).